 The Groasis Waterboxx® plant cocoon is an instrument that supports plants and trees to survive in difficult circumstances without using groundwater or electricity.
 It collects water by catching rainwater, and also by producing and catching water from condensation.
 It subsequently distributes the collected water over an extended period, to the tree growing in the center of the Waterboxx® plant cocoon.
 Furthermore, it stimulates the capillary formation of the soil; prevents the evaporation of groundwater; steadies the temperature around the roots; fights competitive weeds near the planted tree; and can even prevent damage by rodents.
 In this way, the Groasis Waterboxx® plant cocoon stimulates optimal growth of the young tree.

-Goal 2: achieve food security by allowing farmers to plant in areas where it was impossible before due to climate conditions and lack of water.
+Goal 2: Aims to achieve food security by allowing farmers to plant in areas where it was hard to before due to climate conditions and lack of water.

 The Groasis Technology consists of 5 patents, owned by 4 different companies and private persons.